ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The GetControllerOrigin method returns the origin of the given controller.

+#### GenerateControllerPointerOrigin/1

+  > `public override Transform GenerateControllerPointerOrigin(GameObject parent)`

+  * Parameters
+   * `GameObject parent` - The GameObject that the origin will become parent of.
+If it is a controller then it will also be used to determine the hand if required.
+  * Returns
+   * `Transform` - A generated Transform that contains the custom pointer origin.

+The GenerateControllerPointerOrigin method can create a custom pointer origin Transform to represent the pointer position and forward.

+#### GetControllerLeftHand/1

+  > `public override GameObject GetControllerLeftHand(bool actual = false)`

+  * Parameters
+   * `bool actual` - If true it will return the actual controller, if false it will return the script alias controller GameObject.
+  * Returns
+   * `GameObject` - The GameObject containing the left hand controller.

+The GetControllerLeftHand method returns the GameObject containing the representation of the left hand controller.

 #### GetControllerRightHand/1

   > `public override GameObject GetControllerRightHand(bool actual = false)`